zo3adams/aws-iot-device-sdk-arduino-yun/README.md

 *certfile_path* - The path of certificate file on OpenWRT.
 Must be a NULL-terminated string.

 **Returns**
 NONE\_ERROR if the configuration is successful.
-CONFIG\_ERROR if the configuration failed.
+NO\_SET\_UP\_ERROR if no setup is called before this call.
+WRONG\_PARAMETER\_ERROR if there is an error for the Python Runtime to get enought input parameters for this command.
+CONFIG\_GENERIC\_ERROR if there is an error in executing the command in Python Runtime.
+GENERIC\_ERROR if an unknown error happens.

 <a name="connect"></a>
 ### IoT\_Error\_t connect(int keepalive\_interval)